 - Enjoy Vegan Dinner at Mr. & Mrs. Watson

-Okay, this might be a stereotype, but we know many queer women and lesbians happen to be vegetarian or vegan.
+Okay, this might be a stereotype, but we know many queer women and lesbians are vegetarians or vegans.
 So when living in or visiting a place, we all would love to find the best places to eat vegetarian and vegan food!

-We are vegetarians ourselves and always are so happy finding the best spots for us to eat!
+We are vegetarians and always are so happy finding the best spots to eat!

 Mr. & Mrs. Watson is a vegan restaurant in Amsterdam not to miss.
 For some delicious vegan fine dining, you go here.